SerjiVutinss/Message-Digest-5-C/OVERVIEW.md

 |:-     |:-|
 | 1989 | [MD2][RFC-1319] developed and optimised for 8-bit computers. |
 | 1990 | [MD4][RFC-1320] developed.
-| 1991 | [MD5][RFC-1321] designed. designed Den Boer and Bosselaers demonstrate weaknesses of MD4 in a paper published in 1991.
+| 1991 | [MD5][RFC-1321] designed.
+Den Boer and Bosselaers demonstrate weaknesses of MD4 in a paper published in 1991.
 | 1992 | [RFC-1321][RFC-1321] published by Rivest, specifying the MD5 algorithm.
 | 1995 | The first full-round MD4 collision attack was found by Hans Dobbertin, which took only seconds to carry out at that time.
 A preimage attack is theorised as being possible.
 | 1996 | Collision of MD5 compression function announced.
 While not an attack on the complete MD5 function, cryptographers recommend switching to an alternative.